bjourne/ModTrack-for-Python/README.md

     custom_waveform (usr_waveform_array, volume, samplenr, name)
                                      - converts a wavefrom array and returns a sample (optionally set at samplenr)

-    octave_transpose                 - must be set before make-pattern (will effect song-array as well as mod files) master_volume                    - must be set before make-pattern, can also be set from init() make_pattern (legacy,pattern_text) - converts pattern array into sound, legacy should be set to False if pattern_text is in native format ("C-2 D-2 01 C40 000")
+    master_volume                    - must be set before make-pattern, can also be set from init()

-    get_play_pos()                   - returns playing position in msecs get_play_row()                   - converts msecs in row nr in pattern
+    get_play_pos()                   - returns playing position in msecs

     abort_play                       - stops play at next row resume_play                      - resume play from paused row